 Colombia's healthcare system has improved dramatically over the past 3 decades, increasing the population's overall wellbeing.
-Between 1985 and 2023, life expectancy at birth steadily increased from approximately 68 to 75 years.
-Meanwhile, infant mortality (the proportion of infants who die before age 1), decreased dramatically from 34 to 12 deaths per 1,000 live births.
+Between 1985 and 2023, life expectancy at birth steadily increased from approximately 68 to 78 years.
+Meanwhile, infant mortality (the proportion of infants who die before age 1), decreased dramatically from 34 to 11 deaths per 1,000 live births.
 While quality of care varies greatly among private, public, urban, and rural facilities, Colombians in general have access to modern healthcare.
-Despite these positive trends, a high rate of illegal abortions has kept Colombia's maternal mortality rate at 75 per 100,000 live births, it is lower than Latin America and Caribbean average of 88 (see p.
-4 of Sex and Gender).
+Despite these positive trends, a high rate of illegal abortions has kept Colombia's maternal mortality rate at 59 per 100,000 live births, it is lower than Latin America and Caribbean average of 77 (see Sex and Gender).